pandirabhishek/pandirabhishek.github.io/content/posts/tokenization.md

 ### Traditional Algorithms

 Subword tokenizers like BPE, WordPiece, and Unigram have been widely adopted due to their ability to manage vocabulary size and handle out-of-vocabulary issues.
 However, when applied directly to Indic languages, these methods sometimes result in overly fragmented tokens that impair semantic understanding.
-For example, a study on Hindi tokenizers demonstrated that standard BPE can lead to token splits that remove critical vowel markers, reducing downstream task performance [2].
+For example, a study on Hindi tokenizers demonstrated that standard BPE can lead to token splits that remove critical vowel markers, reducing performance on downstream tasks such as Sentiment Analysis and Named-Entity Recognition [2].

 ### Specialized and Custom Tokenizers